-- 11. An ADI must have an Internal Capital Adequacy Assessment Process (ICAAP) that must: - (a) be adequately documented, with the documentation made available to APRA on request; and - (b) be approved by the Board initially, and when significant changes are made.
+- 12. An ADI must have in place an Internal Capital Adequacy Assessment Process (ICAAP) that must: - (a) be adequately documented, with the documentation made available to APRA on request; and - (b) be approved by the Board initially, and when significant changes are made to the process.